-This surgery is mainly performed on young patients and involves placing a silicone band around the eye.
-The objective of this procedure is to reduce the tensile forces of the vitreous body on the retina by means of an elastic synthetic band around the eye.
-This will help the little holes that caused the retinal detachment to close so that the retina returns to the right position.
+This operation is mainly used in young patients.
+A silicone band will be placed around the eye.
+The purpose of this operation is to reduce the traction forces of the vitreous humor on the retina by means of an elastic plastic band around the eye.
+For example, the holes that caused the retinal detachment will close and the retina will put itself back on its plate.

 Personal advice from our experts

 Our highly specialised surgeons thoroughly examine your eyes and make a detailed diagnosis.
 They discuss all the options with you in all objectivity.